Forrester Research Analyst: Yes, There Is Still Growth In Physical Retail

 "Anybody who has Gucci stores in their mall, like [New Jersey's] Short Hills — they are going to be doing OK," she said.

-Neighborhood centers are accounting for the majority of consumer spending on and are performing better than legacy malls, Kodali said.
+Neighborhood centers are accounting for the moajority of consumer spending on and are performing better than legacy malls, Kodali said.
 Unfortunately for real estate investment trust and retail investors, there are only a relative "handful" of them in existence, she said.

 Related Links: